sage-code/eve/manual/keywords.md

 |----------|-----------------------------------------------------------------------
 | method   | start a named block of code
 | function | start a declaration region for named expression
-| type     | define sub-type or composite super-type
+| alias    | define alias for data-type or member name from imported modules
 | class    | define a composite data type for object oriented programming

 ## Blocks of code/sections